 Cremorne Digital Hub

-The Victorian Government is supporting the establishment of a digital hub to drive the growth of Victoria’s tech sector and ecosystem and develop and position the Cremorne precinct as a top global destination for innovation and technology.
+The Victorian Government has invested $10 million to establish the Cremorne Digital Hub to drive the growth of Victoria’s tech sector and ecosystem and develop and position the Cremorne precinct as a top global destination for innovation and technology.

-The Cremorne Digital Hub brings together industry, universities and investors to enhance collaboration, accelerate research and skills development, build capacity and increase productivity in the precinct.
+The Cremorne Digital Hub brings together industry, universities and investors to enhance collaboration, accelerate research and skills development, build capacity and increase productivity in the precinct and Victorian digital ecosystem.

-The Hub will be led by a consortium of founding partners including Artesian Venture Partners, the University of Melbourne, RMIT University and La Trobe University.
+Delivery of the Hub is led by a consortium of industry partners, including Artesian, the University of Melbourne, RMIT University and La Trobe University.
+The founding members have appointed a board, made up of representatives from the consortium, industry and Victoria's business community.

 Growing talent and skills

-The Hub will support talent and skills development through a range of programs including training and cadetships, vocational education events, and open innovation and education events.
+The Hub will support talent and skills development through a range of programs such as training and cadetships, vocational education events, and open innovation and education events.

 Driving innovation and the digital economy